mostlyunoriginal/cendat/README.md

 Set: Use the set_* methods (set_products, set_geos, set_variables) to lock in your selections.
 You can call these methods without arguments to use the results from your last "List" call.

 Get: Call the get_data() method to build and execute all the necessary API calls.
 This method handles complex geographic requirements automatically and utilizes thread pooling for speed.
+Thread pooling is controlled through the `max_workers` parameter.
+Note that for requests that will generate many (thousands or more) API calls, setting `max_workers` explicitly and at low values (say, < 100) will reduce the probability of errors due to server-side intervention.

 Convert: Use the to_polars() or to_pandas() methods on the response object to get your data in a ready-to-use DataFrame format.

 # Usage Examples

-## Example 1: Microdata (PUMS) Request
+## Example 1: ACS Microdata (PUMS) Request
-This example demonstrates a complete workflow for retrieving Public Use Microdata Sample (PUMS) data for specific geographic areas in Alabama and Arizona.
+This example demonstrates a complete workflow for retrieving Public Use Microdata Sample (PUMS) data from the ACS for specific geographic areas in Alabama and Arizona.

 ```python
 import polars as pl